 I am a high-functioning autistic individual; subsequently, my creative influences are most frequently sensory inputs: smells and sounds, what I see or touch.
 I am a wanderer and explorer by nature, seeking-out new and unknown experiences as oft as possible to use as fuel to communicate my expression.
-I find gratification in illustrating emotion, reflex and environmental beauty with attention to the physical existence of these subjects.
+I find gratification in illustrating concepts of balance, emotion, reflex and environmental beauty with attention to the sensory existence of these subjects.
 There is an unending amount of input given freely by the world and others before/beside me.
-I attempt to translate my reactions, observations, reflections to diverse stimuli and reinterpret the exchange.
+I attempt to translate my reactions, observations, reflections to/of diverse stimuli and reinterpret the exchange.

 The mediums I choose to work in are normally based around the concepts I want to convey.
 I try to tie the process to the intent, hoping my hands will take care of the product.
 I will employ contrary tool-choices or create new tools to match the challenge of the idea to the challenge of creation.
-I love to be challenged and need to be challenged if I am to create.
+I love my brayer.
+I love and need to be challenged if I am to create.
 Conceit for boredom is insistent, but a wonderful motivator.